 Professor Ravi Mehrotra, Adjunct Professor of Epidemiology at the Rollins Institute of Public Health, Emory University, US and Co-Director of ASTRA, said: “Smokeless tobacco use requires a comprehensive approach to reducing consumption and implementing appropriate policies.
 ASTRA has advanced knowledge and evidence in this area of public health, especially at the policy level.
 Its efforts towards smokeless tobacco control will be maintained and expanded by the research capacity that has been developed.”

-Find out more information about the ASTRA project on the study team's website.
+Find out more information about the ASTRA project.